 Free Resources Celebrating Women in History

 Hidden Figures tells the story of Katherine Johnson, Dorothy Vaughan and Mary Jackson.
-These women, known as “human computers,” worked for NASA in Langley, Virginia.
-Our FREE curriculum guide for this film features 8 lessons focusing on various topics, such as the Cold War, segregation, the math of space travel and more.
-Additionally, we offer a free discussion guide available for this film as well.
+These women, known as “human computers,” worked for NASA in in the 1960s.
+Our FREE curriculum guide for this film features 8 lessons focusing on topics including the Cold War, segregation, the math of space travel and more.
+Additionally, we offer a free discussion guide for this film.

-He Named Me Malala is a dynamic documentary, featuring live action and animated sequences to tell the true life story of Malala Yousafzai.
+He Named Me Malala is a dynamic documentary about the true life story of Malala Yousafzai.
 She was only 11 years old when she began detailing her experiences in Pakistan for the BBC.
-Unfortunately, her father received constant death threats, and terrorists shot and almost killed Malala herself.
-In spite of their efforts, she survived and continues to advocate for gender equity around the world.
-Her story, with our corresponding free discussion guide, inspires students.
-Our extensive curriculum guide explores the history of the Taliban, the geography of Pakistan, and much more.
+Terrorists shot and almost killed Malala when she was still a teen.
+She survived and continues to advocate for gender equity around the world.
+Teach her inspirational story with our free discussion guide and extensive curriculum guide.

 JANE is a documentary film from National Geographic showcasing the important work of Jane Goodall.
 She was a pioneer in the field of primatology.
 We’ve created a free discussion guide for this film.